jtmuller5/AI-Twitter-History/README.md

 <br/>
 <br/>

 In this repo I wanted to explore the success of this tweet template while compiling as many tweets using it as possible.
+In doing so, I've discovered a few things.

+- Originality doesn't matter.
+This tweet format has been used thousands of times and many of the tweets have thousands of views.
+So far I've found a handful that all have over 1M views 🤯
+- Giving away free stuff works.
+Half of the tweets using this format were giving away a Notion Template with prompting tips.
+They all did pretty well
+- Originality doesn't matter.
 <br/>
 <br/>